 Untested and unverified systems obviously have the potential to make trades incorrectly.
-Unscrupulous companies could even programme their software with a deliberate bias that affects outcomes negatively for traders.
+Unscrupulous companies could even program their software with a deliberate bias that affects outcomes negatively for traders.
 The old adage of ‘if it sounds too good to be true, it probably is’ should always be kept in mind when assessing robot software for potential use.
 Any system that offers high profits for a low price should always be approached with caution.

 New scams are often based on old tried and tested models that are simply reapplied to a new system or technology.
 The idea that automatic trades can be generated that earn money while the trader is asleep is a con as old as the markets themselves.
-So, examining closely what is on offer and doing in-depth research is key to avoiding fraudulent robot schemes.
+So, examining closely what is on offer and doing in-depth research is key to avoiding fraudulent robot trading scams.

 If a system has been submitted for formal review and tested by an independent source, that is undoubtedly a good sign.
 However, even these kinds of reference can be faked or cloned from other reputable systems, so also look to the source of information rather than just take something posted on a company website at face value.

-Testing a trading system’s parameters is essential too, as an incorrect set-up will generate random buy and sell signals that will cost unsuspecting traders money.
+Testing a robot trading system’s parameters is essential too, as an incorrect set-up will generate random buy and sell signals that will cost unsuspecting traders money.
 On the question of cost itself, automated trading systems are not new; it’s just that in the past they have been very expensive to use and that has put them out of reach of most traders.
 Today the situation is quite different, and exorbitant prices that cannot be justified by a record of exceptional results is actually a red flag in itself.

 Co-mingling of funds is another trick that fraudsters can use.
 This means that individual investors are unable to keep track of the exact performance of their own investments and can allow unscrupulous companies to take advantage by way of high outgoings that end up coming out of their clients’ pockets.
 Of course, co-mingling isn’t always a sign that fraud is being perpetrated and the only thing that a trader can really do to reduce the risk in this area is to ensure that they are using a reputable broker.